-With Cluster-A, we train the CifarNet [52] and ResNet-32 [43] model on CIFAR-10 dataset, and Inception-V3 [77] model on ImageNet dataset [72] (containing 1.28 million of training images of 1000 classes).
+of 1000 classes).
+CifarNet is a small convolutional neural network [66] designed for CIFAR-10 dataset; ResNet-32 [78] is a middle-size neural network with residual connections cross different layers, and Inception-V3 [79] is a large neural network improved from GoogLeNet.
 For simplicity each worker locally hosts a full dataset copy.
 The initial batch size of each worker is set to 128 for CIFAR-10, and 32 for ImageNet.
 The initial learning rate is set to 0.01.

-The schemes evaluated in this part are BSP, ASP, SSP and LB-BSP, and we defer the comparisons with FlexRR and redundant execution to CPU clusters.
+The schemes evaluated in this part are BSP, ASP, SSP8 and LB-BSP, and we defer the comparisons with FlexRR and redundant execution to CPU clusters9.
 We measure the overall training efficiency as well as the hardware and statistical efficiency.
 The results are summarized in Fig. 6, where BSP is the baseline and all the values displayed are normalized by that under BSP.

 Hardware Efficiency.
-The metric we use for hardware efficiency is per-update time-the average time it takes for the PS to receive one gradient update.
+The metric we use for hardware efficiency is per-update time-the average time it takes for PS to receive one gradient update.
 For BSP and LB-BSP, per-update time is the average iteration time divided by the number of workers.
-Fig. 6a shows that LB-BSP remarkably outperforms BSP and SSP, and this is consistent with our analysis in §2.2.
+In Fig. 6a, LB-BSP remarkably outperforms BSP and SSP, and this is consistent with our analysis in §2.2.
 Interestingly, LB-BSP is even 15% better than ASP in hardware efficiency when training Inception-V3 -we will explain that with micro-benchmark evaluations in §5.2.

 Statistical Efficiency.
 Statistical efficiency is measured as the number of updates required to reach the target accuracy.
 We set different near-optimal accuracy targets for different models: 0.80 for CifarNet, 0.86 for ResNet-32, and 0.65 for Inception-V3.
 As shown in Fig. 6b, for each model under LB-BSP, the number of updates required to reach the target accuracy is almost identical with that under BSP.
-In contrast, ASP and SSP require up to $4.76 \times$ and $2.05 \times$ the number of BSP to make that accuracy.
+In contrast, ASP and SSP require up to $4.76 \times$ and $2.05 \times$ 10 the number of BSP to make that accuracy.